 But it’s not always that easy and some dogs just need the time to adjust and learn.
 Both Oona and Lizzie were rescue dogs that didn’t have much trust in the world.
 Oona came here in the middle of winter and needed a whole first summer to get used to the look of liquid water.
 She just couldn’t understand what had happened to her world- it had melted away in front of her eyes.
 From the beginning, she also had terrible body awareness and balance.
 Every morning when she stretched out, she fell out of the bed.
 So we trained a lot on those things first.
 She’s still not a confident swimmer although we’ve put a lot of effort into teaching her and continue to encourage it.

 Lizzie has always been a rather shy and insecure dog and she hates getting wet, water, cold, and sitting still.
 We’ve been practicing being relaxed, trusting different surfaces, and going out.
-Nowadays she trusts me enough to try almost anything except swimming 🙂 (but I know she can).
+Nowadays she trusts me enough to try almost anything except swimming 🙂 (but she’s actually very good at it).

 With both dogs, we gave them the chance to get to know the board.
 They saw us carrying it around and for them to get used to it, we took it to a calm lake with a small beach.
 I just sat on the board with snacks that they got around and on the board.
 Then we practiced floating around for a bit or adding more movement.
 When they were comfortable with this, I took them on a little trip to that lake.
 Lizzie loved it, Oona thought: ” f*ck this, I’m off”- and that water-hating dog just swam back to shore.
 I took that as a strong argument against paddling :-).
 This spring she’s been showing some more interest but we’ll see how it goes.

 If you have any questions after reading this blog, or you think something should be added, feel free to contact me or leave a message below.
 And, of course, I’d love to hear about your adventures!